I-Dont-Remember/site/content/blog/relative-money-and-starbucks.md

 If you're like me and fret over tiny purchases, by finding your trivial purchase price, you can start to understand where you might be wasting your energy deliberating.

+Something to also consider if you're a money-worrier, is the value of your time - [The magic of doing $10,000 per hour work | RadReads](https://radreads.co/10k-work/).

 I highly recommend reading the excellent exploration into the ideas presented in [Climbing the Wealth Ladder](https://ofdollarsanddata.com/climbing-the-wealth-ladder/).